martinduke/quic-version-aliasing/draft-duke-quic-version-aliasing.md

 The authenticated server name MAY be a "public name" distributed as described in
 {{ECHO}} rather than the true target domain.

-Clients MUST NOT advertise aliased versions in the Version Negotiation Transport Parameter unless they support a standard version with the same number.
-Including that number signals support for the standard version, not the aliased version.
+Clients MUST advertise aliased versions in the chosen version field of the version_information Transport Parameter (see {{QUIC-VN}}).

-Clients SHOULD NOT attempt to use the provided version number and salt after the provided Expiration time has elapsed.

-Clients MAY decline to use the provided version number or salt in more than one connection.
-It SHOULD do so if its IP address has changed between two connection attempts.
-Using a consistent version number can link the client across connection attempts.
+Clients SHOULD NOT use the provided version number and connection ID in more than one connection.
+Using the same connection ID in two connections could confuse the server demultiplexer.
+If the client IP has changed, reuse of these parameters can link the client across connection attempts.

-Clients MUST use the provided codepoints to encode the packet type.

-If the server provided an ITE, the client MUST append it to any Initial Packet token it is including from a Retry packet or NEW_TOKEN frame, if it is using the associated aliased version.
-If there is no such token, it simply includes the ITE as the entire token.

-When using an aliased version, the client MUST include a aliasing_parameters transport parameter in its Client Hello.

-The QUIC Token Length field MUST include the length of both any Retry or NEW_TOKEN token and the ITE.

-The Length fields of all Initial, Handshake, and 0-RTT packets in the connection are set to the value described in {{RFC9000}} plus the provided Packet Length Offset, modulo 2^62.

 If a client receives an aliased version number that matches a standard version that the client supports, it SHOULD assume the server does not support the